Tinycsocket

 Receive data from an address, useful with UDP sockets.

-TcsReturnCode tcs_receive_from(TcsSocket socket_ctx, uint8_t *buffer, size_t buffer_size, uint32_t flags, struct TcsAddress *source_address, size_t *bytes_received)
+TcsResult tcs_receive_from(TcsSocket socket, uint8_t *buffer, size_t buffer_size, uint32_t flags, struct TcsAddress *out_source_address, size_t *out_received_size)

 Parameters: